JayAllison/elementary-examples/README.md

 ![alt text](https://github.com/JayAllison/elementary-examples/raw/master/turtle/squares.png "Logo Turtle Squares" )

 ## Python turtle

 Python is a great programming language for learning text-based programming, and it is supported on many platforms.
+You can download it here: [https://www.python.org/downloads/](https://www.python.org/downloads/).
+The examples I have provided were tested with Python 2.7.

 I'm assuming that you are running Python on your Raspberry Pi or other Linux machine, so I'm going to give you instructions for Linux setup, although the installation instructions will likely work under Windows, too, once you have installed python and pip.

 Run these commands to make sure everything is up to date (these apply only to Linux, not to Windows):
 ```commandline